-There are 14 NRICH Mathematical resources connected to EY Comparing numbers, you may find related items under Early Years Foundation Stage.Broad Topics > Early Years Foundation Stage > EY Comparing numbers
+There are 14 NRICH Mathematical resources connected to Early years comparing numbers, you may find related items under Early years foundation stage.Broad Topics > Early years foundation stage > Early years comparing numbers

 In this article for practitioners, Cath Gripton and Deliah Pawluch explore the 'counting collections' approach, which encourages children to spend time playing and experimenting with counting.

 Here are some examples of children's thinking prompted by drawings of numbered sunflowers on an outside wall.

 Children use everyday language to talk about size, to compare quantities and objects and to solve problems